Anastasiya-m4c/kindyy/README.md

 - Bootstrap - For consistent styling and improved responsiveness.
 - Markdown - To create a README file.

-### Frameworks Libraries and Programmes Used
+### Frameworks, Libraries and Programmes Used

 - Django - The web framework used to develop the full-stack application.
 - Font Awesome - for icons.
 - Favicon.io - to create a favicon.
 - Colormind.io - to create a colour scheme.
-- Google Fonts - for custom font size that fits with the of the industry.
+- Google Fonts - for custom fonts.
-- GitPod - to develop project and organise version control.
+- GitPod - to develop a project and organise version control.
 - Devtools - for debugging and adjusting layouts.
 - Lighthouse - for testing especially performance related issues.
 - Wave evaluation tool - for any accessibility related issues.